Medical Cannabis Information for Parents/Legal Guardians and Caregivers

 St. Paul, MN 55106

-The Caregiver will be notified by email once their Caregiver account has been approved and they are able to assist the patient in obtaining and dispensing medical cannabis.
+The Caregiver will be notified by email once their Caregiver account has been approved and they are able to assist the patient in obtaining and administering medical cannabis.
 The Caregiver will be asked for proof of identity at the Cannabis Patient Center when picking up their patient's medical cannabis.

 *If the certifying health care practitioner does not select the option for the patient to add Caregivers to their account during the initial certification process, the patient can ask the practitioner to allow them to add Caregivers at any time during their enrollment year.